-What to Know About Alimony in South Carolina
+What to Know About Alimony and Spousal Support Payments in South Carolina

 Alimony in South Carolina, otherwise known as spousal support, is one of the most challenging issues to resolve in any divorce case.
-Contrary to popular belief, alimony is not awarded to punish the paying spouse, but to help the receiving spouse maintain the same or similar standard of living to that enjoyed throughout the marriage if the marital estate is such that the standard can continue to be enjoyed.
-The law regarding alimony is ever evolving.
+Contrary to popular belief, Alimony and Spousal Support Payments in South Carolina are not awarded to punish the paying spouse, but to help the receiving spouse maintain the same or similar standard of living to that enjoyed throughout the marriage if the marital estate is such that the standard can continue to be enjoyed.
+The law regarding alimony is ever-evolving.
 The calculation of alimony is based upon many factors and is generally up to the judge’s discretion based upon those factors.
 It is crucial that you have a South Carolina Divorce Attorney advocate for your rights and protect your interests.
 Give us a call today to schedule your consultation.
 803.252.4800

 The court will generally consider awarding alimony in South Carolina so the more financially secure spouse will pay alimony to the spouse that is less advantaged.
 Courts will consider many factors when making a determination of whether alimony should be awarded and, if so, how much alimony should be given.
 Those factors include the age of the parties, current income of both, health of both, work history and ability to earn his/her own income.
 The determination process can be very subjective as there is no particular formula to calculate alimony.

-Factors Family Courts Consider to Determine the Type and Amount of Alimony in South Carolina
+Factors Family Courts Consider to Determine the Type and Amount of Alimony and Spousal Support Payments in South Carolina

 South Carolina Code.
-Ann. § 20-3-130(c) lists the factors courts use to determine each each case.
+Ann. § 20-3-130(c) lists the factors courts use to determine Alimony and Spousal Support Payments in South Carolina in each case.

 In making an award of alimony or separate maintenance and support, the court must consider and give weight in such proportion as it finds appropriate to all of the following factors:

-the educational background of each spouse, together with need of each spouse for additional training or education in order to achieve that spouse’s income potential;
+- the educational background of each spouse, together with the need of each spouse for additional training or education in order to achieve that spouse’s income potential;

 Most types of alimony in South Carolina are subject to being modified by showing a significant change of circumstances.
 The circumstances could have been anticipated or unknown by the parties at the time the alimony was awarded.
 Generally, the court will terminate alimony upon a showing of (a) the remarriage by the receiving spouse, (b) death of either the paying or receiving spouse, or (c) continued cohabitation by the receiving spouse with another person in a romantic relationship for a period of 90 or more consecutive days.
 The court may determine that continued cohabitation exists in periods less than 90 days if the receiving spouse and his or her lover periodically separate in order to circumvent the rule.